jhajek/Linux-text-book-part-1/Chapter-11/chapter-11.md

 By the year 2000 the SCSI protocol was well known and heavily invested in for server class hardware.
 In that year IBM and Cisco standardized the iSCSI protocol. iSCSI integrated SCSI commands to external targets over Ethernet/IP.
 Allowing you to separate your storage from compute and access storage over a local network via the iSCSI protocol.
 Disks were formatted as LVMs or directly as a ZFS, Btrfs, or XFS based drives and then presented as __iSCSI targets__ over the network. iSCSI has two components, the __iSCSI target__ and the __iSCSi initiator__.
 The system that connects to a target in an __initiator__. iSCSI devices can replace the need for SAN technology (Storage Area Networks) and work on commodity hardware over basic ethernet cables and switches.

-This allows you top separate your storage and your compute.
+This allows you to separate your storage and your compute.
 You can even use iSCSI disks as your main hard drive and configure this during install time on most major Linux distros.
 All modern Operating Systems come with support for being either a target or an initiator.
 A company called [iXsystems](https://www.ixsystems.com/ "iXsystems") has made a business out of providing ZFS based iSCSI storage devices running FreeBSD.

-### Virtual Hard Drives
+### Virtual Hard Drives and VirtIO

 When dealing with Virtual Machines, we can attach and detach storage very easily.
 With large deployments of VMware, and Cloud based services, in-place disk can be reformatted and used to attach virtual disks to a virtual machine - with the added ability to manipulate these hard drives as if they were simple files.
 This [interface was standardized](https://lwn.net/Articles/239238/ "virtuio announcement webpage") and opensourced as part of the `virtio` package.

+What is Virtio? "*Essentially, it’s an interface that allows a virtual machine to use its host’s devices via minimized virtual devices called VirtIO devices[^ch11f147]."* In VirtualBox you can replace the default SATA devices and use the VirtIO interface directly to your disk devices--saving virtualization overhead.

 ### Disk Management in VirtualBox